#paperwork

 Animal Use Request

-• Prior to completing the request form, review the relevant sections of the American Humane Association (AHA) Guidelines for the Safe Use of Animals.
+Prior to making a request for animal use, the Producer should review the relevant sections of the American Humane Association’s Guidelines for the Safe Use of Animals in Filmed Media.

 Call Sheet